valkey-io/valkey-doc/topics/search-overview.md

 The automatic ingestion only applies to keys which are modified _after_ the creation of an index.
 But what about keys that exist _before_ the creation of an index?
 These keys cannot be instantly inserted into the index.
 By default, the creation of an index initiates an internal background process which scans the keyspace to locate and insert preexisting keys into the index.
 This process, known as backfilling, can be monitored via the `FT.INFO` command.
 The backfill process runs once after the creation of the index.
 Once it has completed it will not be initiated again.
 The backfill process does not directly change the behavior of an index.
 Applications may continue to modify indexed keys and they will be updated in the same way as if no backfill was executing.
 Query operations can freely be executed, but will only contain the results from keys which are currently in the index, i.e., all keys modified after creation of the index and _some_ of the keys that existed before creation of the index.

 The backfill process can be quite lengthy on a large system even if no keys are found.
 The backfill process can be suppressed by specifying the `SKIPINITIALSCAN` option on the `FT.CREATE` command.
-Applications that know _a priori_ that no preexisting keys exist or exist and need not be put into the index can specify this option as an optimization.
+Applications that know that no preexisting keys exist or exist and need not be put into the index can specify this option as an optimization.

 The snapshot process (save or full sync) only partially preserves the state of the backfilling process.
 The process is able to save the fact that a backfill is in progress, but does not save the backfill cursor (because a `SCAN` cursor isn't valid across reloads).
-Thus on reload a backfilling index must restart the backfill at the begining.
+Thus on reload a backfilling index must restart the backfill at the beginning.
 However, because the indexes for vector fields are saved and restored, the of vector fields (the really slow part) is preserved.

 ## Query Operations